greg-petersen/AEQTakeHome/README.md

 and following ints.
 I.E: [5,3,2,2,5] the sequence of 2 2s is a valley.`

 #### How to use:
-From command line within the file path call:
+From command line within the Castles directory call:

 `$ python3 castle.py`